Agnieszka-21/namaste-django/README.md

 - [#22 Ensure each client signs a waiver](https://github.com/Agnieszka-21/namaste-django/issues/22)
 - [#40 Ask client for a review of a class they attended](https://github.com/Agnieszka-21/namaste-django/issues/40) - [Future Enhancements](#future-enhancements)

-7. Create, Manage, and Delete Staff Accounts - [Future Enhancements](#future-enhancements)
+7. Create, Manage, and Delete Staff Accounts - see the user stories under [Future Enhancements](#future-enhancements)

-8. Use a Staff Account to Teach with Ease and Clarity - [Future Enhancements](#future-enhancements)
+8. Use a Staff Account to Teach with Ease and Clarity - see the user stories under [Future Enhancements](#future-enhancements)

 9. Ensure the Code is Ready for Production
 - [#46 Create automated tests to ensure the code is working as expected](https://github.com/Agnieszka-21/namaste-django/issues/46)